Wilsven/chicken-disease-classification/README.md

     # Specific access

-    1. EC2 access : It is virtual machine
+    1. EC2 access : It is a virtual machine

     2. ECR: Elastic Container registry to save your docker image in AWS

-    # Description: About the deployment
+    # Description

     1. Build docker image of the source code